 The Kirtland's Warbler isn't Michigan's State Bird, but in the hearts and minds of many state residents it is just that.
 Once living on the brink of extinction, the Kirtland's Warbler has taken significant steps toward recovery, though it remains on State and Federal Endangered Species lists.
 A few counties in the northern Lower Peninsula represent its primary nesting area, but in recent years nesting pairs have been recorded in Michigan's Upper Peninsula, Wisconsin, and Ontario.

 Michigan Audubon employs a seasonal guide to lead Kirtland's Warbler tours from Grayling, MI, working in conjunction with the Michigan Department of Natural Resources and the U.S. Fish and Wildlife Service.
-The tours for 2014 will be based at Hartwick Pines State Park just north of downtown Grayling.
+The tours for 2015 will be based at Hartwick Pines State Park just north of downtown Grayling.
 These tours are free of charge, but you must have a Recreation Pass to enter the State Park.
-If you are a Michigan resident and do not have a Recreation Pass, you will be required to purchase one (current fee is $11).
+If you are a Michigan resident and do not have a Recreation Pass, you will be required to purchase one (2014 fee was $11).
 If you are not a resident of Michigan, a daily pass will cost $9 or an annual pass is $31.

 Reservations are only required for groups of more than 5 individuals.